 Activating Scroll Content Quality in one of your Confluence spaces is possible in a matter of seconds.
 To start, navigate to the space in which you want to enable a quality check and choose Scroll Content Quality in your sidebar.

 When doing so for the first time, Confluence will ask you to give Scroll Quality Content access to your Atlassian account.
 Click Allow Access and Accept the permissions in the newly opened “Authorize app” browser window.

 2: Activate Scroll Content Quality in a Space

-After allowing access, click the Activate quality check button to activate Scroll Content Quality in your Space.
+After allowing access, click Activate quality check to activate Scroll Content Quality in your Space.

 Space admin permissions are required to activate Scroll Content Quality in your space.

 At the moment Scroll Quality Checker can’t be activated in personal spaces.